 READING AND PHONICS

-Phonics is taught daily in EYFS and Year 1 as outlined through Letters and Sounds: Principles and Practice of High Quality Phonics as well as supplementary materials from Phonics Play.
+Phonics is taught four times a week in EYFS and Year 1 as outlined through Letters and Sounds: Principles and Practice of High Quality Phonics as well as supplementary materials from Phonics Play and Jolly Phonics.
 In Reception the children learn two or three sounds per week.
 A picture with an action, and a song, story or jingle help children learn each different sound.
 Each child is provided with a ‘Sound book’ which they take home to practise and consolidate the sounds taught in school.
 We use a range of active learning and interactive strategies to enable the children to become confident with phonics and letter formation.

-‘Letters and Sounds’ and ‘Phonics Play’ provide a detailed teaching programme with games and resources to support our teaching of Phonics.
+‘Letters and Sounds’, ‘Phonics Play’ and ‘Jolly Phonics’ provide a detailed teaching programme with games and resources to support our teaching of Phonics.
 It prepares children for learning to read, by developing their phonic knowledge and skills.
 Once initial sounds are known, children move on to blends such as th, ch and sh.
 Children progress through the Phonics scheme, learning additional blends, consonant digraphs, vowel digraphs, spelling rules and alternative pronunciations.
 Children learn to read and write phonemes and to apply them independently.
 Spelling investigations focus on phonics taught.

 In Years 2 and 3 phonics is taught four times a week.
 Year 2 and KS2 children follow the Bellenden scheme of work.
 Children learn spelling conventions and patterns through an investigative approach.